Paul Hughes (fighter)

 Paul Hughes (born 27 March 1997) is a professional mixed martial artist from Northern Ireland who currently competes in the Lightweight division of the Professional Fighters League (PFL).
 A professional since 2017, Hughes is a former Cage Warriors Featherweight Champion.
+As of February 12, 2026, he is #4 in the PFL lightweight rankings.

 Background

 Born on March 27, 1997, in Sydney, Australia, Hughes grew up in Lavey, County Londonderry, Northern Ireland, where he initially participated in sports like Gaelic football and hurling before transitioning to MMA.
 His professional MMA career began in 2017, debuting at BAMMA 28 and winning in 92 seconds.

 Mixed martial arts career

 Cage Warriors

 Hughes first gained attention in the European MMA scene with Cage Warriors, where he won the Interim Featherweight Championship by defeating Morgan Charrière via majority decision at Cage Warriors 128.
 He later unified the title by winning a rematch against Jordan Vucenic by unanimous decision at Cage Warriors 145.
 This bout avenged his only career loss, which he suffered in a close split decision to Vucenic in 2020.
 Hughes was the first Irish fighter since Conor McGregor to become Cage Warriors Featherweight Champion.
 Following a first-round knockout win over Fabiano Silva at Cage Warriors 170, Hughes left the promotion and became a free agent.
 He eventually signed with the Professional Fighters League (PFL).